swarnabha-dev/Titanic-Survival-Prediction-Model/README.md

 # Titanic-Survival-Prediction-Model
-This model predicts the passanger would survive or not based the details of passanger I used the dataset from : https://www.kaggle.com/datasets/yasserh/titanic-dataset
+This model predicts the passenger would survive or not based the details of passenger I used the dataset from : https://www.kaggle.com/datasets/yasserh/titanic-dataset
 ### Demo of this